British Rail Class 305: Operations

 The 305/2s were refurbished in the mid-late 1980s.
 As with the 308s, this involved moving first class to a driving trailer, new interior panels, new seats and fluorescent lights.

-The 305/2s were initially replaced on the Lea Valley Line by British Rail Class 310 units during the late 1980s/early 1990s.
+The 305/2s were initially replaced on the Lea Valley Line by Class 310 units during the late 1980s/early 1990s.
 Most of the 305/2s were overhauled at Doncaster, painted in Regional Railways livery and shortened to 3-car sets, before moving to the Manchester area, taking over services previously diagrammed by Class 304 units.